-Multiple improvement projects in the hospital and practice spanning several years.
-Project examples include:
+Multiple improvement projects in the hospital and healthcare system spanning several years.

 “Steve has facilitated performance improvement teams for departments including Surgical Services, Diagnostic Imaging and the Pharmacy.
 He has helped us identify wastes and cut costs.
 He is a teacher and coach that uses a proven process for his projects and stresses that good things will happen when you put the patient first.
 We have asked Steve to support our performance improvement efforts and Triple Aim initiatives in the coming months.
 I highly recommend Lean Healthcare East and Steve for healthcare improvement.” – Lois Skillings, President and CEO, Mid Coast Health Services